croit/vagrant-demo/README.md

 We will use the croit mangement VM as test client for simplicity here.

-The 'Keys' tab allows downloading Ceph keyrings and a slimmed-down `ceph.conf` for Ceph clients.
+The 'Keys' view (Settings -> Keys) allows downloading Ceph keyrings and a slimmed-down `ceph.conf` for Ceph clients.
 Use the `client.admin` keyring.

 All downloads offered by croit can either be downloaded directly or as a copy-pastable link that is valid for 30 minutes.